Slavery in the colonial history of the United States

-The Thirteen Colonies of northern British America were for much or all of the period less dependent on slavery than the Caribbean colonies, or those of New Spain, or Brazil, and slavery did not develop significantly until later in the colonial era.
-Nonetheless, slavery was legal in every colony prior to the American Revolutionary War (1775-1783), and was most prominent in the Southern Colonies (as well as the southern Mississippi River and Florida colonies of France and Spain), which by then all developed large slave-based plantation systems.
-Slavery in Europe's North American colonies—which did not have the warm climates and ideal conditions for plantations to exist—primarily took the form of domestic labor, including other forms of unpaid work alongside non-enslaved counterparts.
+By the Revolutionary War, most Southern colonies had developed large slave-based plantation systems, largely based on British-taught methods of slavery.
+Prohibitions on the importation of new slaves from the Caribbean and Africa, between 1776 to 1808, had little effect on American slavery, as it was already well established in the South.
+Slavery in the Northern colonies—which did not have the warm climates and ideal conditions for plantations to exist—primarily took the form of domestic labor, including other forms of unpaid work alongside non-enslaved counterparts.
 The American Revolution led to the first abolition laws in the Americas, although the institution of chattel slavery would continue to exist and expand across the Southern United States until finally being abolished at the time of the American Civil War in 1865.

 Native Americans

 The Pequot War resulted in the enslavement of numerous Pequots by New England colonists and their indigenous allies.